 · DO clean the condenser coils.
 It's an easy vacuum cleaning job for most of us and will help the fridge run efficiently.
 Built-ins might require a service call.

-the seal.
+check the seal.
 If it's not tight, you're losing efficiency and not keeping food properly chilled.
 Close the door on a thin sheet of paper and if the paper slips, your fridge is wasting energy.
 Replace the seal or adjust the door latch if needed.

 Appliance Store Manager Vernon Schmidt says, "There are a lot more things that can go wrong with a new one because of the electronics, but you save a ton of energy with them.
 Along with that you are getting better temperatures in different sections of your unit so your crisper is keeping a more precise temperature.
 Your refrigerator is overall is keeping more precise temperatures than the older ones.
 You don't have the big fluctuation so your food stays better longer."